coordinationdesk/end2end_monitoring_dashboard/modules/maas-collector/docs/xmlextractor.md

 ## Multiple model instances in one document

-When there are many instances to extract and not a single, XMLExtractor has the `iterate_node` argument that provides a XPath expression returning a list of nodes.
-The attribute map will be applied for each of this node to create different instances.
+When there are many instances to extract and not only a single one, XMLExtractor has the `iterate_node` argument that provides an XPath expression returning a list of nodes.
+The attribute map will be applied for each of these nodes to create different instances.

 Given this configuration: